CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 2: Training the Model.md

 ## Task 2 : Develop a Flow with LLM and Prompt Tools

 1. The prompt flow authoring page opens.
 You can start authoring your flow now.
 By default you see a sample flow.
 This example flow has nodes for the LLM and Python tools.

+1. Optionally, you can add more tools to the flow.
+The visible tool options are **LLM, Prompt, and Python**.
+To view more tools, select **+ More tools**.

+1. Select a connection and deployment in the LLM tool editor.

+1. Select Run to run the flow.

+1. The flow run status is shown as Running.